cs1302uga/cs1302-gallery/README.md

   compilation dependencies.
 You should remove any `.java` files that you do not need before submission.

-* **No Static Variables:** Use of static variables is not allowed for this assignment.
-Static constants are allowed.

 * **No FXML or use of Scene Builder:** FXML and SceneBuilder are advanced tools that are not currently covered in this course.
 Use of either for this project is prohibited.
 Please note that the project is